curvegrid/go-ethereum-wiki/Frontier.md

 * **You are responsible for your own actions.** If you mess something up or break any laws while using this software, it's your fault, and your fault only.
 * **You are responsible for your own karma.** Don't be a jerk and respect others.

-**WARNING:** Before you interact with the ethereum Frontier live testnet, make sure you read the documentation and understand the caveats and risks.
+**WARNING:** Before you interact with the ethereum Frontier network, make sure you read the documentation and understand the caveats and risks.
 Please read the [legal disclaimer](https://github.com/ethereum/go-ethereum/wiki/Disclaimer)

 ## Components released